 The Ministry of Labour, Social Affairs and Family of SR oversees and controls the National Labour Inspectorate (NLI) and is responsible for the execution of labour inspection.
-The National Labour Inspectorate is a governing body for labour inspectorates, which performs (inter alia) also labour inspection in nuclear sector and regulation pursuant to special regulations.
+The National Labour Inspectorate is a governing body for labour inspectorates, which performs supervision of compliance with laws and other regulations to ensure safety and protection of health at work at the workplaces (including nuclear installations) in accordance with Act No. 125/2006 Coll. on labour inspection.